exasol/row-level-security/doc/user_guide/tutorial.md

 ## Importing the Data Into the Staging Area

-Let's first import the two smaller tables for practice, this this is quite fast.
+Let's first import the two smaller tables for practice, this is quite fast.

 ```sql
 IMPORT INTO CHICAGO_TAXI_STAGE.CENSUS_TRACTS